pricebenjamin/fresh_script/README.md

 | -v    | --verbose        | bool   | Output songs being added and other info |
 | -p    | --playlists      | bool   | List, add, or remove playlists to add songs to |

-### Running the script using cron
+## Running the script using cron

 We can use cron to automatically run the script periodically in order to keep it up-to-date.
-You will need either a macOS computer or Linux server to use cron.
+You will need either macOS or Linux to use cron.

 1. Follow the `running the script` instructions to make sure your `.config.ini` file is generated with the required parameters
 2. Run `crontab -e` to open the cron editor, which is similar to vim